beeldengeluid/mediasuite-website/README.md

 - [RubyGems](https://rubygems.org/pages/download) (which you can check by running `gem -v`)
 - [GCC](https://gcc.gnu.org/install/) and [Make](https://www.gnu.org/software/make/) (in case your system doesn't have them installed, which you can check by running `gcc -v`,`g++ -v`  and `make -v` in your system's command line interface)

+See detailed installation instructions for your operating system at: https://jekyllrb.com/docs/installation/

 ### Installing

 ```sh